Explore health content from A to Z.

 I need information about...

 A risk factor is something that increases your chance of having heart disease.
-Heart disease (also called coronary artery disease) involves damage to arteries, blood vessels that carry oxygen-rich blood through your body.
-Things like smoking or unhealthy cholesterol levels can damage arteries.
+Most people with heart disease have more than one risk factor.
+Heart disease (also called coronary artery disease) involves damage to arteries, the blood vessels that carry oxygen-rich blood from your heart out through your body.
+Things like smoking or high cholesterol can damage arteries.
 You can’t control some risk factors, such as age and a family history of heart disease.
 But most, including those listed below, are things you can control.

 Cholesterol is a fatty substance in your blood.
 It can build up inside your arteries and block the blood flow to your heart or brain.
-Your risk of heart disease goes up if you have high levels of LDL ("bad") cholesterol or triglycerides (another substance that can build up) You’re also at risk if you don't have enough HDL cholesterol ("good") cholesterol that clears the bad cholesterol away.
+Your risk of heart disease goes up if you have high levels of LDL ("bad") cholesterol or triglycerides (another substance that can build up) You’re also at risk if you don't have enough HDL cholesterol ("good") cholesterol which helps clear the bad cholesterol away.